ibm-cloud-docs/account/add_webhooks.md

    * **Incidents**
      * `Severity 1`: Business-critical functionality is inoperable or critical interference failed.
 This severity usually applies to the production environment and the inability to access services is causing a critical impact on operations.
      * `Severity 2`: Core functionality is impacted.
 Service is operational but causing major impact on usage.
-     * `Severity 3`: Partial or non-critical disruption to functionality with minimal or isolated impact.
+     * `Severity 3`: Partial or noncritical disruption to functionality with minimal or isolated impact.
      * `Severity 4`: A minor issue that requires action, but does not impact functionality or usage.
    * **Maintenance**
      * `High impact`: Maintenance will, or is likely to, cause service outages and disruptions.